juniozguedes/Game-of-Trumps/README.md

 # Game of Trumps

 Pop awesome wild Trumps over the browser!
+Balloon pop type game

 No political intentions here, just a small JS project using a notorious and funny figure